iocchi/PetriNetPlans/PNPpepper/README.txt

 	  run 'pnp_test' in the folder containing 'plans' (actions are not started, so you need to use CTRL-C to stop the execution)

-	- test 2
+	- other tests
-	  (as for Local test 2, without launching naoqi and setting PEPPER_IP)
+	  (as for Local tests, without launching naoqi and setting PEPPER_IP)